-One of LLE's principal missions is to conduct research in inertial confinement fusion (ICF) with particular emphasis on supporting the goal of achieving ignition at the National Ignition Facility (NIF).
-This program uses the Omega Laser Facility.
-During FY12, a total of 1920 target shots were taken at the Omega Laser Facility (including the 60-beam UV laser OMEGA and the four-beam, high-energy petawatt laser OMEGA EP.
-More than 43% of the facility's target shots in FY12 were designated as NIC experiments or experiments in support of NIC.
-During the last five years of the current Cooperative Agreement, 8204 target shots were taken at the Omega Laser Facility in support of the National Nuclear Security Administration (NNSA) missions.
-The OMEGA and OMEGA EP lasers attained average experimental effectiveness of 96.7% and 95.5%, respectively, in FY12.
+One of LLE's principal missions is to conduct research in ICF with particular emphasis on supporting the goal of achieving ignition at the National Ignition Facility (NIF).
+This program uses the Omega Laser Facility and the full experimental, theoretical, and engineering resources of the laboratory.
+During FY16, a record 2193 target shots were taken at the Omega Laser Facility (comprised of the 60-beam OMEGA UV laser and the four-beam, high-energy petawatt OMEGA EP laser).
+In FY16, 72% of the facility's target shots were carried out for ICF and HED Campaigns.

 Lasers, Optical Materials, and Advanced Technology

-A capacity gathering of 115 researchers from over 25 universities and laboratories and 9 countries met at the Laboratory for Laser Energetics (LLE) for the Fourth Omega Laser Facility Users Group (OLUG) Workshop in April 2012.
-The purpose of the 2.5-day workshop was to facilitate communications and exchanges among individual Omega users and between users and the LLE management; to present ongoing and proposed research; to encourage research opportunities and collaborations that could be undertaken at the Omega Laser Facility and in a complementary fashion at other facilities [such as the National Ignition Facility (NIF) or the Laboratoire pour l'Utilisation des Lasers Intenses (LULI)]; to provide an opportunity for students, postdoctoral fellows, and young researchers to present their research in an informal setting; and to provide feedback to LLE management from the users about ways to improve the facility and future experimental campaigns.
-A summary report on this workshop is contained in this volume.
+A capacity gathering of 110 researchers from around the world met at LLE for the Eighth Omega Laser Facility Users Group (OLUG) Workshop to facilitate communications and exchanges among individual Omega users, and between users and the LLE management; to present ongoing and proposed research; to encourage research opportunities and collaborations that could be undertaken at the Omega Laser Facility and in a complementary fashion at other facilities [such as the NIF or the Laboratoire pour l'Utilisation des Lasers Intenses (LULI)]; to provide an opportunity for students, postdoctoral fellows, and young researchers to present their research in an informal setting; and to provide feedback from the users to LLE management about ways to improve and keep the facility and future experimental campaigns at the cutting edge.

 Table of Contents